probmods/probmods2/chapters/inference-algorithms.md

 In earlier chapters we introduced the `factor` and `observe` keywords as soft alternatives to the hard `condition` statement in WebPPL.
 While the notion of `condition`ing on an observation being true is conceptually straight-forward, it should now be clearer from the details of algorithms what its computational drawbacks might be.
 In our model above, any given observation is *a priori* exremely unlikey, since our target can appear anywhere.
 For obvious reasons, rejection sampling will work poorly, since the chance that a random sample from a Gaussian will take on exactly the value `x` is negligible.
 Thus, randomly sampling and only retaining the samples where the Gaussian did take on the value `x` is an inefficient strategy.
 MCMC similarly has difficulty when the vast majority of possible parameter settings have probability 0.
 (Why?)
 In contrast, `factor` and `observe` provide a much softer constraint: parameter values that do not give rise to our observations are lower-probability, but not impossible.
 -->

-When a particle filter encounters new evidence, it updates its collection of particles (estimates).
-Those particles that predict the new data well are likely to be retained or even multiplied.
-Those particles that do not predict the new data well are likely to be eliminated.
-Thus, particle filters integrate new data with prior beliefs.
-This makes them particularly well-suited for programs that interleave inference and observation.

 Consider a more complex example, motivated by radar detection, where the aim is to infer the trajectory of a moving object--the program receives a sequence of noisy observations and must infer the underlying sequence of true object locations.